leolozz/pptls-api/README.md

 ## Rock, Paper, Scissors, Lizard, Spock game API.
 Default Rock, Paper, Scissors game is a great way to take decisions based on luck, but it commonly ends in a draw match.
-Based on that situation, *"Rock, Paper, Scissors, Lizard, Spock"* adds two new move options, lowering the chances of a draw ending.
+Based on that situation, *"Rock, Paper, Scissors, Lizard, Spock"* adds two new move options, lowering the chances of a draw outcome.

 This is the project of an API that receives values of two moves of the game Rock, Paper, Scissors, Lizard, Spock and returns the match results according to the game rules developed by Sam Kass.